rhysf/Diamond2GO/README.md

 ## Introduction

 Diamond2GO is a set of tools that can rapidly assign gene ontology and perform enrichment for functional genomics.

-The key features are:
+The key features include:

-- Obtain GO-terms for >100,000 protein or nucleotide sequences in FASTA format in ~15 minutes on a desktop computer.
+- **High-throughput GO-term annotation**: Originally capable of annotating >100,000 protein or nucleotide sequences in FASTA format in ~15 minutes on a desktop machine (using the original smaller database).
-- Use a ready-built database comprising the subset of the NCBI nr database that have GO-terms pre-assigned to them.
+- **Built-in reference database**: Includes a pre-built database comprising the subset of the NCBI `nr` database with GO-terms pre-assigned.
-- The scripts and pipeline to re-make the database or make a new reference database.
+- **Custom database generation**: Scripts and pipelines to re-create or build new GO-annotated reference databases.
-- A pipeline for GO-term enrichment using two-tailed Fisher’s exact test with Storey-Tibshirani multiple correction.
+- **Enrichment analysis**: Implements GO-term enrichment using a two-tailed Fisher’s exact test with Storey-Tibshirani multiple testing correction.

 ## Documentation